May 15th in history:

 “Buffalo wings” were invented on this day in 1964.
 That is, a special recipe for chicken wings coated with cayenne pepper sauce, created at the Anchor Bar in Buffalo, N.Y.

 The Buffalo Bills football team featured Heisman winner O.J.
 Simpson on their roster for nine seasons.
 Millions tuned in to live TV on this day in 1995 to see Simpson acquitted in the murders of his ex-wife Nicole Brown Simpson and Ron Goldman.
 On the same date 13 years later, Simpson was found guilty in a kidnapping and armed robbery case in Nevada.
-He is still in prison for those crimes.
+He served nine years in prison in that case, and was released in 2017, just days before the October 3rd anniversary of both verdicts.